CONDUITS Online Quick Reference

 If the subscriber who will be using this service is a new employee who has not yet received a NetID, enter the department summary subscriber NetID on the order form.
 You can find the summary subscriber NetID for your department on the Work Order Contact List.

-If you are unable to locate your building on this list, please contact it-services@northwestern.edu.
+If you are unable to locate your building on this list, please contact the Northwestern IT Support Center.

 You will receive a confirmation e-mail stating how many issues were successfully submitted as part of your order.
 This e-mail will also include an order number that you can reference if any changes need to be made or if you have any questions about the order.

-You're able to track your recent telecommunications orders by accessing the CONDUITS Online Order Tracker.
+You're able to track your recent telecommunications within the IT Service Manager.

 Billing